Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 Milestone Project 4 - Full Stack Frameworks with Django

 The website is created with the purpose to build an active community of boxing lovers.
-The site will target the people who would like to start doing boxing and looking for a small but authentic boxing gym in London.
+The site will target the people who would like to start doing boxing and looking for a small but authentic boxing gym.
 The business logic behind this website is to sell more subscription plans.
 Existing members can easily change their subscription plan and buy boxing equipment in the site's Shop section.